Anisotropy of quadratic forms over global fields of characteristic $\neq$ 2 is diophantine: Preliminaries

 \section{Preliminaries}

-From now on, we use $S_K$ to denote the set of primes of $K$, including both finite and infinite primes.
-By a prime of $K$ we mean an equivalence class of nontrivial absolute values of $K$.
+From now on, we denote by $S_K$ the set of primes of $K$, including both finite and infinite primes.
+By a prime of $K$ we mean an equivalence class of nontrivial absolute values on $K$.